nlgreenerton/thp-nlp/gpudmm/README.md

 - `threshold`: float between 0 and 1, threshold used in `buildSchema()`

-After fitting, the GPUDMM object includes perhaps useful methods:
+After fitting, the GPUDMM object includes other methods:

 `label_top_words(nwords=10)` returns a list of length `K` populated with top `nwords` words found in each populated topic.
 Topics without assigned documents return as empty lists.

 `compare_topic_terms(wv=None)` returns the number of topics with cosine similarity >= 0.5, compared either by a bag-of-words methodology or using Gensim word2vec word vectors `wv`, if specified.

 `wmd(docs, wv)` returns the [word mover's distance](http://proceedings.mlr.press/v37/kusnerb15.pdf) by averaging the word mover's distance between all possible pairs of documents within each topic.

+`compute_pdz()` calculated the topic probability given document for the fitted model, assigning the result to the pdz attribute.